jeffscottbrown/gratefuldeadshows/README.md

 If you anticipate experimenting with the source code you may want to launch using the [Air live reload tool](https://github.com/cosmtrek/air).
-With live reloading enabled source code changes will be automatically reloading in the application without requiring the application to be explicitly restarted.
+With live reloading enabled source code changes will be automatically reloaded in the application without requiring the application to be explicitly restarted.
 Saving changes to the filesystem will trigger a reload of the system.